Marketing & Global Supply Chain, Department of

 I have two areas of academic emphasis.
 First, I study consumer psychology in the setting of consumer responses to trademarks (with a focus on likelihood of confusion, secondary meaning, and generic marks).
 This involves (a) academic research published in marketing journals and law journals and (b) performing surveys and consulting as an expert witness in trademark lawsuits.
 Second, I study managerial cognition.
 In particular, I am interested in how managers and entrepreneurs form evaluations of the new products they could launch.
 This involves academic research published in marketing and entrepreneurship journals.

-I currently teach the marketing research class that is required for all marketing students in BYU’s highly selective MBA program.
+I currently teach a marketing research class for marketing students in BYU’s highly selective MBA program.
 For five years prior to earning my Ph.D., I was a practicing marketing researcher.
+I also teach the consumer behavior class in BYU's MBA program.

 I have been appointed by the Utah Supreme Court to serve on the State of Utah’s Judicial Performance Evaluation Commission.
-I serve on the commission based on my expertise in survey research.
+I served on the commission based on my expertise in survey research.

 - Ph.D., Marketing, University of Michigan Business School, 2003